-- (1) Includes (a) the 2,838,194 shares and 1,290,323 shares beneficially owned by Symmetric Capital and Symmetric Capital II, respectively, all of which Mr. Nahmad may be deemed to have voting and investment power over as a result of his position as Manager of such entities, and (b) 1,106,966 shares subject to restricted stock awards granted to Mr. Nahmad which have not yet vested but as to which Mr. Nahmad has voting power.
-Mr. Nahmad does not have investment power over any such restricted shares. - (2) Shares are beneficially owned by Mr. Marks indirectly through a family trust and trusts for the benefit of his children. - (3) Includes, for each director, 1,250 shares which are covered by restricted stock units granted to such director that are scheduled to vest within 60 days after November 18, 2022.
-Also includes, for each of Mr. Blyer, Mr. LaMacchia and Mr. Lucas, 343 shares subject to restricted stock awards previously granted to such director which have not yet vested but as to which such director has voting power.
-No director has investment power over any such restricted shares. - (4) Includes 62,679 shares subject to restricted stock awards previously granted to Mr. Lazar which have not yet vested but as to which Mr. Lazar has voting power.
-Mr. Lazar does not have investment power over any such restricted shares. - (5) The address and share ownership information is based on the Schedule 13G/A filed by Conestoga Capital Advisors with the SEC on January 10, 2022.
-Conestoga Capital Advisors disclosed in such Schedule 13G/A that it has sole voting power over 1,110,837 of such shares and sole dispositive power over all 1,148,042 of the shares. - (6) In addition to the shares beneficially owned by the Company's directors and executive officers as listed in this table, the Company's Board of Directors also has the power to direct the voting of an additional 1,227,421 shares of the Company's Common Stock pursuant to stockholders agreements entered into in connection with business acquisitions previously effected by the Company.
-Including these shares, the Company's directors and executive officers, and the Company's Board of Directors, collectively have voting power over shares representing approximately 62.7% of the total voting power of the Company.
+(1) Includes (a) the 2,838,194 shares and 1,290,323 shares beneficially owned by Symmetric Capital and Symmetric Capital II, respectively, all of which Mr. Nahmad may be deemed to have voting and investment power over as a result of his position as Manager of such entities, and (b) 1,172,083 shares subject to restricted stock awards granted to Mr. Nahmad which have not yet vested but as to which Mr. Nahmad has voting power.
+Mr. Nahmad does not have investment power over any such restricted shares.

+(2) Shares are beneficially owned by Mr. Marks indirectly through a family trust and trusts for the benefit of his children.

+- (3) Includes, for each director, 1,801 shares which are covered by restricted stock units granted to such director that are scheduled to vest within 60 days after November 17, 2023. - (4) Includes 68,032 shares subject to restricted stock awards previously granted to Mr. Lazar which have not yet vested but as to which Mr. Lazar has voting power.
+Mr. Lazar does not have investment power over any such restricted shares. - (5) The address and share ownership information is based on the Schedule 13G/A filed by Royce & Associates with the SEC on January 23, 2023.
+Royce & Associates disclosed in such Schedule 13G/A that it has sole voting and dispositive power over all such shares. - (6) In addition to the shares beneficially owned by the Company's directors and executive officers as listed in this table, the Company's Board of Directors also has the power to direct the voting of an additional 589,466 shares of the Company's Common Stock pursuant to stockholders agreements and other voting arrangements entered into in connection with business acquisitions previously effected by the Company.
+Including these shares, the Company's directors and executive officers, and the Company's Board of Directors, collectively have voting power over shares representing approximately 58.3% of the total voting power of the Company.